 Advance a branding & communications plan: Engage a branding and communications consultant to update the BioDistrict's brand and communications strategy into one that rallies BioDistrict leaders and partners around one identity, strengthens narratives for business attraction, and fosters tailored and transparent messaging for all BioDistrict stakeholders.
-Refer to strategy 2.5.
+Refer to strategy 2.9.

 Pre-Startup Startup Stabilization Long-Term First 100 days 100 days - Year 1 Year 2 - 3 Year 3+ 1.1 Define real estate role Define real estate goals and the BioDistrict's role in leading development.
 Track and market available space to prospective tenants; facilitate development deals.
-Identify opportunities for investment, acquisition, land banking, etc. 1.2 Advance Charity Hospital redevelopment partners ar scussions with ound Charity development.
+Identify opportunities for investment, acquisition, land banking, etc. 1.2 Advance Charity Hospital redevelopment partners around Charity Hospital Redevelopment.
 Utilize development incentives audit as framework for policy recommendations to elected officials.
 Continue to leverage Charity for programming to meet needs of institutions and the community.
-1.3 Champion incentives to spur development to attract bio dit of incentives science tenants ment partners.
-Use incentives audit to craft policy recommendations for revised or new incentives tools target to biosciences.
+1.3 Champion incentives to spur development to attract bios Complete audit of incentives to attract bioscience tenants potential and development partners.
 Continue to refine incentives toolkit to meet the evolving needs of the district and biosciences industry.
 1.4 Identify opportunities for shared collaborative space Convene institutions and partners to discuss creation of collaboration space and joint-programming.
-Develop MOU between institution partners aligning interest in collaborative space and programming and agreement to pursue joint-funding to develop.
+Develop MOU between institution partners aligning interest in collaborative space and programming and agreement to pursue jointfunding to develop.
 Continue to identify funding and opportunities in new development projects to create shared spaces across institutions.
-1.5 Champion affordable and workforce housing Convene regional housing Partners to advocate for affordable and workforce housing preservation and creation.
+1.5 Champion affordable and workforce housing Partners to affordable a ional housing advocate for nd workforce ation and creation.
 Issue RFP to develop district- wide housing needs assessment; convene partners to identify underutilized properties.
 Continue to advocate for affordable housing, considering additional development and policy tools.
-1.6 Champion retail and amenities Issue RFP for retail gap analysis; convene institutions to understand retail and amenities needs.
-Work with community and small business associations to identify local small businesses to meet retail gaps within the district.
+1.6 Champion retail and amenities Issue RFP for retail gap analysis; work with community and small business associations to identify local small businesses to meet retail gaps within the district.
 Continue to work with partners to support local small businesses with technical assistance and antidisplacement strategies.